Fermionic tensor network contraction for arbitrary geometries: Examples

 The specific diamond structures are constructed as $(L_x, L_y, L_z)$ finite lattices of primitive diamond unit cells, where $L_x, L_y, L_z$ are integers, denoting multiples of the 3 primitive lattice vectors.
 An example of a $3 \times 3 \times 3$ diamond lattice is shown in Fig.~\ref{fig:ftn_dmd}.
 Since the primitive cell has two sites, the total number of Hubbard sites is $2 \times L_x \times L_y \times L_z$.
 We consider calculations on $3 \times 3 \times 3$, $4 \times 4 \times 4$, and $5 \times 5 \times 5$ diamond graphs.
 Thus, the largest lattice has 250 Hubbard sites.

 To evaluate the energy of the PEPS, we considered two strategies.
 The first is to use a direct approximate contraction $\langle \Psi | H | \Psi\rangle$ (we contract separately for each term in $H$) for the entire finite diamond graph using the hyperoptimized approximate contraction strategy in Sec.~\ref{sec:hyper}.
+The second is to use a cluster approximation, detailed below.

+We first show results for the $3\times 3\times 3$ and $4 \times 4\times 4$ diamond lattices using energies evaluated by hyperoptimized approximate contraction.
+We optimize a PEPS ground-state with $D=6$ and for the approximate contraction hyperoptimized path we use the default search parameters in \texttt{quimb} with $\chi=32$ and $\chi=16$ for the two lattice sizes respectively.
+We compare against exact results from AFQMC in Fig.~\ref{fig:ftn_dmd34} and in Table~\ref{tab:ftn_dmd}.
+At the $D=6$ level, the PEPS energies are converged to within 1-2\% of the exact AFQMC benchmark.
+From Fig.~\ref{fig:ftn_dmd34}, we see that the PEPS energies are converging quite rapidly with $D$.
+The results are most accurate for larger $U$.
+This reflects the relative difficulty PEPS has in simulating more itinerant fermions at smaller $U$.

-We also compute the energy by a cluster approximation, as used, e.g., in Refs.~\cite{picotNematicSupernematicPhases2015,picotSpin$S$KagomeQuantum2016,jahromiUniversalTensornetworkAlgorithm2019,jahromiThermalBosons3d2020,vlaarSimulationThreedimensionalQuantum2021}.
+We next compute the energy by a cluster approximation, as used, e.g., in Refs.~\cite{picotNematicSupernematicPhases2015,picotSpin$S$KagomeQuantum2016,jahromiUniversalTensornetworkAlgorithm2019,jahromiThermalBosons3d2020,vlaarSimulationThreedimensionalQuantum2021}.
 In this case, for each local term $h_t$ in $H$, we define a cluster of tensors around the pair of sites on which $h_t$ acts out to a finite radius (graph distance) $r$.
 (We show a 2D example of this in Fig.~\ref{fig:ftn_clusterc}).
 This approximation is motivated by the fact that contracting the environment of $h_t$ is the main cost in contracting the tensor network, but in a tensor network without loops that are appropriately gauged, this environment contraction just yields the identity.
 Thus, here, the environment tensors outside of the cluster are approximated by the simple update gauges on each of the dangling bonds.
 The contraction of the cluster can take advantage of the approximate contraction to reduce the cost further.
 In this work, we use $\chi = 32$ for the approximate contraction of the cluster.

-We first show results for the $3\times 3\times 3$ and $4 \times 4\times 4$ diamond lattices.
-We optimize a PEPS ground-state with $D=6$ and then compute the energy using approximate contraction (with the hyperoptimized path determined using default search parameters in \texttt{quimb}) with $\chi=32$ and $\chi=16$ for the two lattice sizes respectively, and compare against results from AFQMC in Fig.~\ref{fig:ftn_dmd34} and in Table~\ref{tab:ftn_dmd}.
-At the $D=6$ level, the PEPS energies are converged to within 1-2\% of the exact AFQMC benchmark.
-From Fig.~\ref{fig:ftn_dmd34}, we see that the PEPS energies are converging quite rapidly with $D$.
-The results are most accurate for larger $U$.
-This reflects the relative difficulty PEPS has in simulating more itinerant fermions at smaller $U$.